HOUSING ACCESS FOR WASHTENAW COUNTY

 This chart shows four data sets.
 First, is a line graph showing the number of veterans on the Community Housing Prioritization (CHP) List, or By-Name List.
 Second, is a blue bar graph showing the inflow number of veterans entering the homeless system of care in the county each month.
 Third, is a red bar graph showing the number of veterans exiting to housing each month.
 Last, is a yellow bar graph showing the number of veterans who moved to inactive from the By-List.

-Stay involved and join us in finally ending Veteran homelessness!
+In 2026, we are hoping to end Veteran homelessness!
+Stay involved and join us in this work!
 Please share how you can commit to the work to end Veteran homelessness by submitting a brief contact form here.

 Length of Time to Housing for Veteran in County